-The SKJ was remarkably positive about the GDR’s economic prospects several months after the indefinite abandonment of the ÖSS.
-It even expected new investments by the GDR in the Yugoslav economy.
-The general easing of interbloc relations at that time was undoubtedly a factor why the SKJ was addressing the changes in the GDR in this rather mellow manner.
-A second important factor seems to have been a recognition by the Yugoslav side of the miscellaneous connections between Soviet Type Economies (STEs) and capitalism: ‘globalisation invited imitation’ not only in the era of the NÖSPL / ÖSS, but as well afterwards.
-The Yugoslav government thereby tried to take advantage of the failure of the attempts of among others Ulbricht to greatly increase the cooperation between the member states of the Council for Mutual Economic Assistance (CMEA) during the 1960s and early 1970s, including the ‘coordination of the commercial and economic interests with respect to the SFRY’.
-It for instance continuously solicited to change the clearing system that underlay the SFRY’s trade relations with the various Eastern Bloc countries.
-Despite partial success, among others during negotiations with Hungary, Belgrade’s attempts did not yield results with respect to the GDR.
-Given the relatively successfully operating East German economy, East Berlin was paradoxically in the position to benefit from competition and dissension between CMEA countries, and in a broader frame, socialist states.
-This was however self-evidently only a temporary and, again, paradoxical boon.
+Several months after the indefinite abandonment of the ÖSS, the SKJ was remarkably positive about the GDR’s economic prospects.
+It even expected new GDR’s investments in the Yugoslav economy.
+The general easing of the inter-bloc relations at that time undoubtedly contributed to the SKJ addressing the changes in the GDR in this rather mellow manner.
+A second important factor seems to have been the Yugoslav recognition of the miscellaneous connections between the Soviet Type Economies (STEs) and capitalism: “globalisation invited imitation” not only in the era of the NÖSPL / ÖSS, but also afterwards.
+The Yugoslav government thereby tried to take advantage of the failed attempts – also Ulbricht’s, among others – to significantly increase the cooperation between the member states of the Council for Mutual Economic Assistance (CMEA) in the 1960s and early 1970s, including the “coordination of the commercial and economic interests with respect to the SFRY”.
+For example, it kept requesting to change the clearing system that underlay the SFRY’s trade relations with the various Eastern Bloc countries.
+Despite the partial success, for example during the negotiations with Hungary, Belgrade’s attempts did not yield results with respect to the GDR.
+Given the relatively successful East German economy, East Berlin was, paradoxically, in the position to benefit from the competition and dissension between the CMEA countries and, in a broader framework, the socialist states.
+Of course, this was only a temporary and, once again, a paradoxical boon, however.

-Changes on the world market in the aftermath of and during the 1973 oil crisis and stock market crash resulted in a new intensification of the expression of concerns over the SFRY’s balance of payment by the East German embassy in Belgrade.
+The world market changes in the aftermath of and during the 1973 oil crisis and stock market crash resulted in a new intensification of the expression of concerns over the SFRY’s balance of payment by the East German embassy in Belgrade.
 In the Honecker-led GDR, the attempts of the SKJ to turn the economic tides through an intensification of self-management principles were denounced.
-The path adopted by the SKJ surrounding its 10th Congress (May 1974) and the new Constitution of that year were considered to be an incomprehensible adherence to the Yugoslav system.
-A persistence of this general attitude within the higher echelons of the SED was recognised by the Yugoslav side.
-One month before Tito’s ‘Freundschaftsbesuch’ to the GDR from November 1974, it was estimated that the Yugoslav-East German relations would develop in accordance with the wider relations between the SFRY and the Eastern Bloc, but would sometimes lag behind.
-However, the interest of the GDR in economic cooperation was characterised as ‘most concrete and long-term’.
-Having the continuing economic bonds with the GDR despite the political quarrels surrounding the invasion of the CSSR in mind, the SKJ could address the reemphasis of inward-looking economic logic by the SED rather pragmatically.
-The Yugoslav leadership encouraged further cooperation between the SFRY and GDR, while any (minor) attempt by the latter to put ideological pressure on them was rejected.
-During Tito’s visit to the GDR, the Yugoslav side experienced ‘how wide the possibilities of future cooperation, especially in the economic sphere’ were.
+The path adopted by the SKJ during its 10th Congress (in May 1974) and the new 1974 Constitution were perceived as an incomprehensible adherence to the Yugoslav system.
+The Yugoslav side recognised the persistence of this general attitude within the higher echelons of the SED.
+One month before Tito’s friendly visit (“Freundschaftsbesuch”) to the GDR in November 1974, it was estimated that the Yugoslav–East German relations would develop in accordance with the broader relations between the SFRY and the Eastern Bloc, but sometimes with a delay.
+However, the GDR’s interest in economic cooperation was characterised as “most concrete and long-term”.
+Keeping in mind the continuous economic bonds with the GDR despite the political disputes surrounding the invasion of the CSSR, the SKJ could address the reemphasis of the inward-looking economic logic of the SED rather pragmatically.
+The Yugoslav leadership encouraged further cooperation between the SFRY and GDR, while any (minor) attempt by the latter to put ideological pressure on the former was rejected.
+During Tito’s visit to the GDR, the Yugoslav side experienced “how extensive the possibilities for future cooperation, especially in the economic sphere” were.

 Conclusion